 To the white feminist who showed up for the Women’s March but not for me when she saw me experiencing racism; When I called out that white woman for her racism, talking about my hair, and calling me lazy, she accused me of attacking other people and acting out.
 When I called you out for your silence on what you knew was happening, you said to me “I’m really sorry I feel that way.”

-To my White childhood friends who unfollowed me because I talk about race, specifically the White girl in art class who made a political statement about feminism by celebrating the White female body; When I made a political statement about womanism, by celebrating my Blackness and my girlhood, it offended you so much, that you along with several of my White childhood friends disowned me.
+To my white and non Black childhood friends of color who unfollowed me on Instagram because I talk about race, more specifically the white girl in art class who made a political statement about feminism by celebrating the white female body; My political statement about Womanism, offended you so much, that you along with several of my childhood friends disowned me.
 At first I was offended.
-Then I realized that you didn’t like me for me.
-Now that I’m comfortable with my Blackness, you don’t like me anymore.
-I have unlearned the hate you have given me.
+Then I realized that you didn’t love me for me.
+Now that I’m comfortable with my Blackness, you don’t love me anymore.

-Written by Stephanie Younger, a 16 year old Black student activist, organizer and writer who advocates for womanism, diversity in STEAM , the abolition of youth prisons and gun violence prevention
+Written by Stephanie Younger, a 16-year-old student activist, organizer and writer who advocates for Womanism, diversity in S.T.E.A.M, the abolition of youth prisons and gun violence prevention